dodohand/dodohand/README.txt

 - tiny drill bits for holes for 1mm pins in bending jig
 - pin vise and assorted pin vise drill bits for opening IR lead passages

+Software Tools used in project:
+- OpenSCAD (build from recent sources) [3D models of switch mechanicals]
+- KiCAD (build from recent sources - November, 2013 or later) [schematic, PCB]
+- LibreCAD (version 1.0.1) [2D mechanical drawings]
+- Blender [case design, .stl file validation]
+- Inkscape [documentation, logo]
+- avr-gcc [compiling software for ATMega32U4 micro]
+- GNU make [controlling build process]
+- teensy_loader_cli [flashing ATMega32U4 through USB via teensy bootloader]
+- simavr (optional) [extreme AVR debugging]
+- git [distributed version control]

 Programming the keyboard

 Yeah, about that...
-I don't have the actual keyboard firmware written quite yet. src/led_test.c scans the matrix of the right-hand side of the keyboard via I2C and recognizes switch presses, but that is as far as I have currently taken it.
+I don't have the actual keyboard firmware written quite yet. src/led_test.c scans the matrix of the right-hand side of the keyboard via I2C and recognizes switch presses, and also scans the left-hand side, but that is as far as I have currently taken it.
 Soon...

 In any case, the Teensy 2.0 comes with a nice bootloader, and the tactile switch SW1 is hooked to the teensy reset switch which starts